fmalina/revisions-blocl/activism/youcantreadthisbook.md

 or her autonomy.

 ‘If you’ve nothing to hide, you have nothing to fear,’ say authoritarians.
-But everyone has something to hide, and if there isn’t a dirty secret, there is always something that your enemies can twist to make you look dirty.
+But everyone has something to hide, and if there isn't a dirty secret, there is always something that your enemies can twist to make you look dirty.

 When Catholic reactionaries accuse opponents of papal doctrine on contraception